 Excitotoxin substances have long been used by food manufacturers to pump up the flavor of their products, and food manufacturers continue to insist they are safe.
 But in recent years, many health experts have regarded both excitotoxins and manufacturers’ assurances with increasing concern.

-Now a growing body of research from animal studies (see this article’s WEB EXTRA! at the top of this screen for references and links) is giving evidence to what may have previously been viewed as misguided hysteria.
+Now a growing body of research from animal studies is giving evidence to what may have previously been viewed as misguided hysteria.
 Much of this research strongly suggests that regularly consuming excitotoxins over an extended period of time can destroy significant numbers of brain cells and lead to serious health problems, including seizures and strokes.
 According to Russell L. Blaylock, a neurosurgeon and author of Excitotoxins: The Taste That Kills, excitotoxins have also been linked to human neurological disorders such as multiple sclerosis, Alzheimer’s disease and Parkinson’s disease.

 Small amounts of MSG are found naturally in many common foods such as seaweed, mushrooms, whole grains, carrots, meat, nuts and cheese.
 In its natural state, however, MSG is slowly assimilated by the human body and broken down so that the levels of concentration are kept low.
 The MSG in processed foods, on the other hand, is highly concentrated.
 And when people eat these foods, says Blaylock, they unwittingly bombard their brain cells with excitotoxins in large enough quantities to cause real trouble.
-(For a list of common MSG symptoms, see sidebar at end of page.)
+(For a list of common MSG symptoms, see “Are You Reacting to MSG” below.)

 Aspartame is used primarily in sugar substitutes like NutraSweet and Equal, which are common in many diet soft drinks, sugar-free candies and gum.
 According to the Food and Drug Administration (FDA), there are more than 90 documented symptoms of aspartame toxicity, ranging from mild headaches to comas, and even death.
 Other aspartame-related conditions include muscle, tendon and ligament pains; cramps; vertigo and ringing in the ears.